What makes The University of Texas at Austin School of Social Work different from other Top 10 schools?

-What is the difference between the Clinical concentration and Community Administrative and Leadership (CAL) concentration?
+What is the difference between the Clinical concentration and Community Administrative and Leadership (CAL) concentration of the MSSW program?

 The Clinical Social Work Concentration builds on the foundation coursework with specific courses in assessment and diagnosis, advanced social work methods with individuals, families and groups, social policy analysis, and practice evaluation research.
 Additionally, students select options and electives relevant to their areas of interest such as families, children and adolescents, aging, mental health, chemical dependency, corrections, child welfare, and health.